mind game

 Basically, you have to belong to a party or group of voters in order to have a real chance of being elected to a parliament.
 It is therefore the responsibility of parties and electoral groups to nominate suitable candidates.

-In order to make the whole thing completely transparent and plausible right from the start, it is only logical that the parties and electoral groups also have a proportion of women of around 50%.
+In order to make the whole thing completely transparent and plausible from the start, it is only logical that the parties and voter groups also have a proportion of women of around 50%.
 Without this 50%, these parties are therefore not allowed to receive approval or lose it again as soon as they fall below this 50% hurdle.

 As soon as all parties and groups of voters have actually been “quoted”, whereby it is also possible for each chairperson to be followed by a chairperson and vice versa, and, if feasible, even to work with a “dual leadership”, the parliaments can be filled with quotas without ifs and buts will.